Stoicism: Passions

-The wise person (sophos) is someone who is free from the passions (apatheia).
+The wise person (sophos) is someone who is free from the passions (apatheia or impassivity).
 Instead, the sage experiences good feelings (eupatheia) which are clear-headed.
 These emotional impulses are not excessive, but nor are they diminished emotions.
 Instead they are the correct rational emotions.
 The Stoics listed the good-feelings under the headings of joy (chara), wish (boulesis), and caution (eulabeia).
 Thus if something is present which is a genuine good, then the wise person experiences an uplift in the soul—joy (chara).
 The Stoics also subdivided the good-feelings: